-I create modern day Keepsakes, Mementos, Memorials, Souvenirs and Objet D'art that draw on the art of Medieval Reliquary.
+I create modern day Artworks that I intend to be beautiful and beguiling, thought provoking Treasures.
+I make belief of many kinds manifest in them.
+I draw on other art forms, Keepsakes, Mementos, Memorials, Souvenirs, Objet D'art and Medieval Reliquary to realise them.
 My work speaks with two voices, an adults and a child's.
+Because I am still both of those people as many of us are.
 I create these works using a process I call New Art Enshrinement and in doing so I am creating Treasure.
 An artwork to Treasure.
-My exhibition and works for sale have titles like Treasure of the Seaside, Cats and Dogs.
-I also create individual artworks for people on request.
-I'm particularly interested in creating Pet Keepsakes on a commission basis for owners.
-I would need at least one photo.
-Contact me for details. read more
+My exhibitions and works for sale have titles like Treasure of the Seaside, read more

-I create modern day Keepsakes, Mementos, Memorials, Souvenirs and Objet D'art that draw on the art of Medieval Reliquary.
+I create modern day Artworks that I intend to be beautiful and beguiling, thought provoking Treasures.
+I make belief of many kinds manifest in them.
+I draw on other art forms, Keepsakes, Mementos, Memorials, Souvenirs, Objet D'art and Medieval Reliquary to realise them.
 My work speaks with two voices, an adults and a child's.
+Because I am still both of those people as many of us are.
 I create these works using a process I call New Art Enshrinement and in doing so I am creating Treasure.
 An artwork to Treasure.
-My exhibition and works for sale have titles like Treasure of the Seaside, Cats and Dogs.
-I also create individual artworks for people on request.
-I'm particularly interested in creating Pet Keepsakes on a commission basis for owners.
-I would need at least one photo.
-Contact me for details.
-For owners to commemorate and celebrate their Pets but also to advance my own art practice.
-Like these works here all of my art works are Composites or Collages that are eventually enclosed and sealed in a Vacuum Sealed bag, frozen in time, forever and this is how they are hung on the wall.
-Suspended in this clear bag from a dog clip.
+My exhibitions and works for sale have titles like Treasure of the Seaside, Treasure of Cats and Dogs.
+Like my latest works here many of my art works are Composites or Collages that are eventually enclosed and encompassed in Vacuum Sealed pouches, frozen in time, forever and this is how they are hung on a wall.
+Contained in this clear plastic pouch like a Shark egg and suspended, simply, from a clip.
+Landscape hung as Portrait and visa versa.
+As many fishery items are seen to be around the Seafaring Coast.
+Casually yet particularly, practically and pragmatically they appear to us.
+Ceremonial yet unceremoniously presented.
 Very different probably from any other artwork you may have or be familiar with.
-So if you buy my work or commission me to create one in some form of commemoration for you?
-Be aware that you will own something totally unique, unusual and rare.
-A Treasure that could last forever.
+So if you buy my work or commission me to create one for you?
+You will own something totally unique, unusual and rare.
+A real Treasure.

-Marcus Clarke is primarily known as a Puppeteer for Children's Television, he is Bookaboo in the Multi BAFTA and other award winning Amazon Studio's and CBC Canada's Kids TV Series, Bookaboo.
+Marcus Clarke is primarily known as a Puppeteer for Children's Television, he is Bookaboo in the currently EMMY nominated and Multi BAFTA and other award winning Amazon Studio's and CBC Canada's Kids TV Series, Bookaboo.

 He is also a Puppet Maker and his partnership company, Hands Up Puppets made the UK Channel 5's Milkshake Monkey Puppet and RTE's Ogri Puppet, which featured on Irelands National Postage Stamp.
 His work from Little Shop of Horrors, The Storyteller, Dappledown Farm to Milkshake Monkey has been on our screens for over 25 years.